Bariatric Surgery Complications, Risks, and Negative Side Effects

 Losing a lot of weight quickly can change the way someone looks, leading to loose skin and a different self-image.
 Some people might have a hard time adjusting to their new appearance, feeling unhappy with their body or having a distorted self-image.
 Psychological support and counseling can help patients adapt and develop a healthier body image.

-Depression and anxiety
+Depression and Anxiety

 While bariatric surgery can improve mental health for some, others might feel more depressed or anxious.
 This could be due to unrealistic expectations, dealing with lifestyle changes, or unresolved emotional issues.
 Access to mental health professionals and support groups can be important for handling these emotional challenges.

-Addiction transfer
+Addiction Transfer

 Before surgery, some people might have used food to cope with stress.
 When they can't eat as much after surgery, they might turn to other addictive substances or behaviors like alcohol, drugs, or compulsive shopping.
 Early identification and addressing these issues through therapy and support groups can help prevent new addictions.

-Relationship changes
+Relationship Changes

 After bariatric surgery, weight loss and lifestyle changes can affect personal relationships.
 Friends and family might struggle to adapt to the patient's new look, habits, and increased self-confidence.
 Romantic relationships might also face challenges as partners adjust to the physical and emotional changes.
 Open communication and counseling can help manage these relationship changes.